uerosuo99/game-day-notifications/README.md

 ### **Set Up Automation with Eventbridge**
+1. Navigate to the CloudWatch service in the AWS Management Console.
-Navigate to EventBridge → Rules → Create Rule.
+2. Go to Rules → Create Rule.
-Choose Event Source: Schedule.
+3. Select Event Source: Schedule.
-Set the cron schedule for when you want updates (e.g., hourly).
+4. Set the cron schedule for when you want updates (e.g., hourly).
-Add the Lambda function as the target and save the rule.
+5. Under Targets, select the Lambda function (game_day_notifier) and save the rule.

 ### **Test the System**
+1. Open the Lambda function in the AWS Management Console.
-Use test events in the Lambda console to simulate execution.
+2. Create a test event to simulate execution.
-Check the SNS subscriptions to verify SMS/Email notifications.
-Debug any errors using CloudWatch Logs.
+3. Run the function and check CloudWatch Logs for errors.
+4. Verify that SMS notifications are sent to the subscribed users.

 ### **What I Learned**
-Designing a notification system with AWS SNS and Lambda.
+1. Designing a notification system with AWS SNS and Lambda.
-Securing AWS services with least privilege IAM policies.
+2. Securing AWS services with least privilege IAM policies.
-Automating workflows using EventBridge.
+3. Automating workflows using EventBridge.
-Integrating external APIs into cloud-based workflows.
+4. Integrating external APIs into cloud-based workflows.

 ### **Future Enhancements**
-Add NFL score alerts for extended functionality.
+1. Add NFL score alerts for extended functionality.
-Store user preferences (teams, game types) in DynamoDB for personalized alerts.
+2. Store user preferences (teams, game types) in DynamoDB for personalized alerts.
-Implement a web UI
+3. Implement a web UI